 Vaadin Copilot

-Vaadin Copilot is a useful tool that’s ready to assist you whenever you run an application in development mode.
+Vaadin Copilot is a useful tool that’s ready to assist you when you run an application in development mode.
 Copilot is a visual development tool, and it’s an AI-empowered assistant.
 With it, you can inspect and edit the UI, and use generative AI to help with a variety of tasks.

 Note